-c.
+- c.
 Child Welfare Role with Managed Care.
-Once a child is Medicaid eligible, the designated child welfare staff or notification person will process enrollment into the appropriate managed care plan in accordance with local managed care selection guidance.
+Once a child is Medicaid eligible, the designated child welfare staff or notification person will process enrollment into the appropriate managed care plan in accordance with local managed care selection guidance. - 2-5.

-2-5.
 Medicaid for Children in Out-of-Home Care.
 Medicaid eligibility is completed for all children entering out-of-home care (licensed or unlicensed setting) unless the child receives Title XVI (SSI) Medicaid.
-CIC staff use FLORIDA to build the Medicaid category.
+CIC staff use FLORIDA to build the Medicaid category. - a.

-a.
 A child who is eligible for Title IV-E foster care is Medicaid eligible.
-The Medicaid coverage group of MCFE is authorized.

-b.
-When a child is ineligible under Title IV-E, the Medicaid coverage group of MCFN is authorized as long as the following criteria are met:

-(1) The technical eligibility criteria for non-Title IV-E Medicaid coverage are:

-- (a) Age.
+The Medicaid coverage group of MCFE is authorized. - b.
+When a child is ineligible under Title IV-E, the Medicaid coverage group of MCFN is authorized as long as the following criteria are met: - (1) The technical eligibility criteria for non-Title IV-E Medicaid coverage are: - (a) Age.
 The child must be under 21 years of age and not emancipated. - (b) Residence.
 Child resides in Florida. - (c) Citizenship.
 U.S. citizen or a qualified/eligible non-citizen. - (d) Filing Unit.
-Each child is a separate filing unit filing unit of one.

-(e) Welfare Enumeration.
-The child's Social Security Number or the date the application for a Social Security Number was filed.

-(2) Financial eligibility requirements for the non-Title IV-E Medicaid coverage group are:
+Each child is a separate filing unit filing unit of one. - (e) Welfare Enumeration.
+The child's Social Security Number or the date the application for a Social Security Number was filed. - (2) Financial eligibility requirements for the non-Title IV-E Medicaid coverage group are: - (a) Assets.

-(a) Assets.
 Assets are not a factor for Medicaid eligibility.
 Assets are a factor for Title IV-E and must be recorded and documented in FSFN on the Assets and Employment page.

+and,

-• Money or property in a child's Master Trust account or subaccount is excluded from being a countable asset.
+- Money or property in a child's Master Trust account or subaccount is excluded from being a countable asset. - (b) Income.

-(b) Income.
 All income (earned and unearned) of the child counts unless specifically excluded or disregarded as directed by policy in CFOP 165-22, Chapters 1800 and 2600.
-The income information must be entered in FSFN (Assets and Employment page) and documentation scanned and uploaded under the Assets and Income Image Category of FSFN File Cabinet.
+The income information must be entered in FSFN (Assets and Employment page) and documentation scanned and uploaded under the Assets and Income Image Category of FSFN File Cabinet. - 1.
+Child welfare staff are responsible for gathering information on income; - 2.
+Revenue maximization staff are responsible for verifying income.